BR-364 (Brazil highway): Interoceanic Highway

 The Interoceanic Highway or Trans-oceanic highway is an international, transcontinental highway in Peru and Brazil to connect the two countries.
 The east–west passageway spans 2600 kilometers.
 From Peru's Pacific Ocean coastline, it continues across the Andes mountains and through a large part of the Amazon rainforest in the Peruvian department of Madre de Dios.
 It then travels into Brazil where it connects with a network of existing highways to the Atlantic.
 It entailed the renovation and construction of roughly 2,600 kilometers of roads and 22 bridges.
 Completed in 2011, it creates a connected highway from the Peruvian ports of San Juan de Marcona to Brazilian ports and cities throughout the City of Rio Branco ZPE (Special Export Zone).
 The project came into being via a 2004 agreement between the presidents of the two countries.

-In Peru the project is known by the MTC (Ministerio de Transportes y Comunicaciones) as the Corredor Vial Interoceánico Sur Perú-Brasil and by ProInversion (Private Investment Promotion Agency - Peru) as the Initiative for the Integration of the Regional Infrastructure of South America, (Iniciativa para la Integración de la Infraestructura Regional Suramericana) (IIRSA), SUR axis.
+In Peru the project is known by the MTC (Ministerio de Transportes y Comunicaciones) as the Corredor Vial Interoceánico Sur Perú-Brasil and by ProInversion (Private Investment Promotion Agency - Peru) as the Initiative for the Integration of the Regional Infrastructure of South America (Iniciativa para la Integración de la Infraestructura Regional Suramericana) (IIRSA), SUR axis.
 The project is part of a national road investment plan which involves the construction of three longitudinal highways, and 20 transversal highways.
 Parts of these transversal highways make up part of IIRSA SUR.

-As the project now links three Peruvian ports to Brazil, the route has several branches (map).
+As the project now links three Peruvian ports to Brazil, the route has several branches.
 Furthermore, the construction of the various branches has been divided up into a number of stretches or sections, each of which has been constructed as part of a separate concession.
 Five concessions were constructed in two blocks: